Skip to content

 # Bash

-cog generate-completions bash > ~/.local/share/bash-completion/completions/cog
+cog generate-completions bash > ~/.local/share/bash-completion/completions/cog.bash-completion

 # Bash (macOS/Homebrew)